The start of the new year is a great time to restore, re-set and re-present ourselves to the world.

 T R U S T

-How can you build trust as you transition into new ways of being that will set the tone for the coming twelve months?
+How can you build trust as you transition into new ways of being for the next year?

 Below are three key ways in which you can build trust in yourself.